-After being fired from their jobs as clerks in a pet store, Doc and Wishey, a couple of bumpkins, hide in the trunk of a car that they think will take them to New York, but instead they end up in Texas where they help to facilitate the romance of a popular Latin singer and the owner of a vacation hotel while exposing a gang of Fifth-Columnists.Written by
+After being fired from their jobs as clerks in a pet store, Doc and Wishey, a couple of bumpkins, hide in the trunk of a car that they think will take them to New York.
+Somehow, however, they end up in Texas where they help to facilitate the romance of a popular Latin singer and the owner of a resort hotel while exposing a gang of Fifth-Columnists.Written by

 7 of 15 people found this review helpful.

 Was this review helpful to you?

 | Report this